usdot-fhwa-stol/c1t-tools/Mapping/map_conversion/README.md

         3. Deserializes the array of points into a PointCloud2 message using the ros2_numpy package
         4. Publishes the PointCloud2 message of the map of the test environment to a topic and record rosbag2 of the PointCloud2 topic
     2. record the PointCloud2 message with `ros2 bag record <topic_name>` where `<topic_name>` is the name of the topic the PointCloud2 message is being published to
-2. Convert the rosbag2 to a rosbag using `rosbags` python package and by running:
+2. Convert the ros2 bag to a rosbag using `rosbags` python package and by running:
     ```
     rosbags-convert <rosbag2_path>
     ```